dpc10ster/RJafrocBook/docs/10B-OR-AnalysisSigTesting.md

 (\#eq:CIalphaFRRC)
 \end{align}

-The NH is rejected if any of the following equivalent conditions is met:
+The NH is rejected if any of the following equivalent conditions is met (these statements are also true for `RRRC` analysis, and the `RRFC` analysis to be described next):

 * The observed value of the $\chi^2$ statistic exceeds the critical value $\chi^2_{1-\alpha,I-1}$.
 * The p-value is less than $\alpha$.
-* The $(1-\alpha)$ confidence interval does not include zero.
+* The $(1-\alpha)$ confidence interval for at least one treatment-pairing does not include zero.

 ## Random-reader fixed-case (RRFC) analysis {#ORAnalysisSigTesting-RRFCAnalysis}
 When case is treated as a fixed factor, the appropriate F-statistic for testing the null hypothesis $NH: \tau_i = 0 \; (i=1,1,2,...I)$ is: